reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-basics/index.md

 }
 ```

+## Tails

-*Tails* are statements that follow a prior statement.
+A *tail* consists of statements that follow a prior statement.
 Consider the following:

 ``` js nonum
 {